HIKING IN THE MAJESTIC WHITE MOUNTAINS… PADDLING WHITEWATER IN MAINE… LEARNING HOW TO COOK AND SET UP CAMP…

 ABOUT THE CAMP ARCADIA TRIP STAFF:

-Our staff is carefully selected for their skills, experience and dedication to outdoor pursuits.
-Most of our staff, both male and female, come from around the US and have strong personal experience in hiking, canoeing and camping.
+Our staff is selected for their skills, experience and dedication to outdoor pursuits.
+Most of our staff, male and female, come from around the US and have strong personal experience in hiking, canoeing and camping.

 Safety is the first thing we teach our staff.
 Trip staff are 21 years old and up.
 All have been trained in Wilderness First Aid and CPR.
 Canoeing Staff will also possess American Red Cross Lifeguard certification.
-Both Canoe and Mountain Trip staff receive a three-day training clinic to familiarize them with Camp Arcadia standards, as well as to give them practice in the lakes and mountains where they will be guiding the campers.
+Both Canoe and Mountain Trip staff receive a three-day training clinic to familiarize them with Camp Arcadia standards, as well as to give them practice in the lakes and mountains where they will be guiding our campers.

 WILDERNESS TRIP PROGRAM